RedYellow/habitica-webhooks/README.md

 # Testing

 You might want to test the app before you run it in Heroku, which you can do in the way of a regular Flask app.
 However, you will need to install Postgres and create a local database in order to do so.
+Be sure to call it "habitica_db", or change the URL in the .flaskenv file.

 You can run a command like this to send webhook triggers to your local app: